-Unless otherwise noted, these names are preceded by "the."
+Unless otherwise noted, these names are preceded by "the" when written in text, but "the" is only capitalized at the beginning of a sentence.

-AHS balcony - No formal name; not capitalized.

-AHS courtyard - No other name; not capitalized.

-Amphitheatre - No other name; not capitalized.

-Beaver pond - No other name.; a natural feature on campus

-Building B Patio - Located behind Building B; "patio" is not capitalized when used on its own.

-Building B Courtyard - This is the space between Building B's two wings; "courtyard" is not capitalized when used on its own.

-Cube - No other name; not capitalized; this is the cube atop Building B and bearing four metal sculptures of GGC's crested-G logo.

-Intramural fields - No other name.

-Grizzly Athletics Complex - No other name; contains the intercollegiate baseball, softball and soccer fields, support facilities and the Grizzly Athletics Building.

-Grizzly statue - This statue has no formal name; "grizzly statue" is lowercased in text.

-Lawn - The large, grassy area in the center of campus is the "GGC Lawn," or the "lawn," which is not capitalized when separated from "GGC."
+AHS balcony No formal name; not capitalized.
+AHS courtyard No other name; not capitalized.
+Alumni Plaza No other name; capitalized; located in front of the Convocation Center; not to be confused with the plaza between the library and Student Center.
+Amphitheatre No other name; not capitalized.
+Beaver pond No other name; a natural feature on campus.
+Building B patio Located behind Building B; "patio" is not capitalized when used on its own.
+Building B courtyard This is the circular space between Building B's two wings; "courtyard" is not capitalized when used on its own.
+Cube No other name; not capitalized; this is the cube atop Building B that bears four metal sculptures of GGC's crested-G logo.
+Intramural fields No other name.
+Grizzly Athletics Complex No other name; contains the intercollegiate baseball, softball and soccer fields, support facilities and the Grizzly Athletics Building.
+Grizzly statues Neither the grizzly statue in the middle of campus nor the grizzly statue at the Convocation Center have a formal name; "grizzly statue" is lowercased in text.
+Lawn The large, grassy area in the center of campus is the "GGC Lawn," or the "lawn," which is not capitalized when separated from "GGC."
 Do not call this area a "quad," "green" or "field."

-Student Center Gallery - This is the long, wide, windowed hallway providing multiple entryways into LVIS; "gallery" is not capitalized on its own.

-Student Center Terrace - This is the two-story area overlooking the water feature behind the Student Center; "terrace" is not capitalized on its own.

-Microfarm - No other name.

-Plaza - This space between the library and Student Center includes an outdoor fireplace and a pergola structure; "plaza" is not capitalized on its own.
-Outdoor food court seating area - No other name.
+Student Center Gallery This is the long, wide, windowed hallway providing multiple entryways into LVIS; "gallery" is not capitalized on its own.
+Student Center Terrace This is the two-story area overlooking the water feature behind the Student Center; "terrace" is not capitalized on its own.
+Microfarm No other name; not capitalized; located between Building A and Collins Industrial Way.
+Plaza This space between the library and Student Center includes an outdoor fireplace and a pergola structure; "plaza" is not capitalized on its own.
+Outdoor food court seating area This space is at the western end of Building A; no other name.